Georgia Explorer

 Image 3

-Arrive at Tbilisi airport where you will be met by a Travel The Unknown representative and transferred to your hotel.
-The rest of the day is at leisure for you to relax or explore at your own pace.
+Arrive into Tbilisi airport where you will be met by a Travel The Unknown representative and transferred to your hotel.
+The rest of the day and evening is free to enjoy the sights and sounds of old Tbilisi.

 Meal plan: n/a